 Javed Akhtar

-Javed AkhtarTemplate:Efn (born 1945) is an Indian screenwriter, lyricist and poet.
-Known for his work in Hindi cinema, he has won five National Film Awards, and received the Padma Shri in 1999 and the Padma Bhushan in 2007,[1] two of India's highest civilian honours.
-He is considered as one of the greatest screenwriters in the history of Hindi Cinema.
+Javed AkhtarTemplate:Efn (born 17 January 1945) is an Indian screenwriter, lyricist, poet, and political activist.
+Renowned for his extensive work in Hindi cinema, he has won five National Film Awards and sixteen Filmfare Awards.[1]
+He was honoured with the Padma Shri in 1999 and the Padma Bhushan in 2007,[2] two of India's highest civilian honours.
+He is widely regarded as one of the greatest screenwriters and lyricists in the history of Indian cinema.

 Early life